WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

  1. If the heap type does not have a descriptor clause:
    1. Return `null`.
  1. Get the descriptor value and descriptor type.
- 1. If the descriptor type has no immutable fields with types that match `externref`:
+ 1. If the descriptor type has has no fields or its first field is not immutable or does not match `externref`:
    1. Return `null`.
- 1. Get the value `v` of the first immutable field that matches `externref`.
+ 1. Get the value `v` of the first field.
  1. Let `u` be `ToJSValue(v)`.
  1. If `u` does not have a `[[WebAssemblyDescriptorOptions]]` internal slot:
    1. Return `null`.